Skip to main content

 12 mentions Positive Neutral Negative

 The music in the game features a synth/futuristic style that many find enjoyable and soothing, though some note its repetitive nature can be a drawback.
-While the soundtrack is generally well-executed and not annoying, several users mention that it can be difficult to hear at times.
-Overall, the music is appreciated for its ambiance, despite some criticisms regarding its repetitiveness.
+While the soundtrack is generally considered good and well-executed, several users mention that it can be difficult to hear during gameplay, leading to mixed feelings about its overall impact.

 • “The music and sound effects are basic and best of all, not annoying.”